mmphego/mmphego.github.io/_posts/2020-11-24-Personal-notes-from-deeplearning.ai-course.md

 #### What I've learned from this course

 - Week 1: Ways to diagnose and analyse errors in an ML system
-- Week 2: Understand complex ML settings, data mismatch and leveraging pretrained systems.
+- Week 2: Understand complex ML settings, data mismatch and leveraging pre-trained systems.

 ### Course 4: Convolutional Neural Networks [Completed]